NguyenKiem204/NguyenKiem204/README.md

 Backend API service providing robust data management and business logic implementation.

 ### 🚦 **Traffic Violation App**
-Application for managing and tracking traffic violations with user-friendly interface and reporting features.
+Application for managing and tracking traffic violations with user-friendly interface and reporting features

 ## 🤝 Connect with Me